scribe-public/sample-policies/docs/v2/initiatives/rules/images/allowed-base-image.md

 :::note
-This rule requires Unsigned Image SBOM.
+This rule requires Image SBOM.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.